usmanalimaan/groupwise/README.md

 For scenarios in which editing of a user's First Name, Last Name, and Phone Number and Password are only available via eDirectory integration through tools such as iManager, there are some scripts that require eDirectory credentials.
 These scripts require eDirectory credentials be configured.
 When you run the Cimitra GroupWise Integration Setup Utility the eDirectory settings are configured under the Configure GroupWise Admin Credentials menu option.

 **UPGRADING/UPDATING**
 The GroupWise Admin Helpdesk Scripts by Cimitra ships with a script specifically for upgrading to the latest version of these scripts.
-The update script will be in the directory where you installed the software in the "groupwise-master" directory.
-For most installations this will be: **/var/opt/cimitra/scripts/groupwise-master**
+To invoke the script isse the following:

-The script is simply called: **update**
+**cimitra gw update**

 **Enjoy**